lfn-cnti/certification/Certified_CNF_Terms.md

 1. determine those of its goods and services with which it intends to use with the Certified CNF Marks;
 2. confirm through self-testing that those goods and services are Qualifying Offerings, as described herein;
-3. submit to The Linux Foundation a signed Participation Form (by email to cnfcertification@cncf.io, by[ ](https://na3.docusign.net/Member/PowerFormSigning.aspx?PowerFormId=ba08f93a-65ca-4c5d-8210-d5c858bb9208)[DocuSign](https://na4.docusign.net/Member/PowerFormSigning.aspx?PowerFormId=cb6ee2b7-ee9d-48c5-b154-abfab626a21f&env=na4&acct=99530ead-94da-4299-b0ca-9df20e86a064&v=2) or other method made available by The Linux Foundation), designating the applicable Qualifying Offerings and accepting the terms and conditions of the Certification Program;
+3. submit to The Linux Foundation a signed Participation Form (by email to cnfcertification@cncf.io or another method made available by The Linux Foundation), designating the applicable Qualifying Offerings and accepting the terms and conditions of the Certification Program;
 4. submit to the Cloud Native Computing Foundation ("CNCF") the successfully-passing self-testing results for the Qualifying Offerings, and have the results accepted by CNCF;
 5. pay fees (if any) required for its participation in the Certification Program; and
 6. abide by the terms and conditions of the Certification Program, including subsequent re-testing as described herein, throughout the period of the Participant’s use of the Certified CNF Marks.